quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Acknowledgment Efficiency

 QUIC version 1 without extensions uses an acknowledgment strategy adopted from TCP {{Section 13.2 of RFC9000}}).
 That is, it recommends every other packet is acknowledged.
 However, generating and processing QUIC acknowledgments consumes resources at a sender and receiver.
-Acknowledgments also incur forwarding costs and contribute to link utilization, which can impact performance of some types of network.
+Acknowledgments also incur forwarding costs and contribute to link utilization, which can impact performance over some types of network.
 Applications might be able to improve overall performance by using alternative strategies that reduce the rate of acknowledgments.